Military history of the Tang dynasty: Baekje (660–663)

 In the fall of 660, Su Dingfang led a naval invasion of Baekje.
 The Tang army defeated the army of Baekje at the mouth of the Geum River.
 They then sailed up the river and captured Baekje's capital, Sabi, conquering the kingdom.
 The natives rebelled soon after and besieged Liu Renyuan in the capital until Liu Rengui could bring in reinforcements.
 A stalemate ensued with Baekje holding some cities while Silla and the Tang occupied others.
 Baekje called the Yamato for help.
 In the autumn of 663, a combined Tang-Silla army marched for Churyu, the capital of the rebels.
 Meanwhile, the Tang fleet encountered and destroyed the Yamato fleet at the Battle of Baekgang at the mouth of the Geum River.
 Churyu was captured on 14 October and the rebellion was vanquished.

-3rd Goguryeo (661–662)
+4th Goguryeo (661–662)

 In the summer of 661, Su Dingfang led an army of 44,000 across the sea and laid siege to Pyeongyang while another Tang army under Qibi Heli advanced overland.
 Qibi Heli defeated a Goguryeo army at the Yalu River but Su Dingfang failed to take Pyeongyang.
-The invasion was called off in the spring of 662 when a subsidiary Tang force led by Pang Xiaotai was defeated.
+The invasion was called off in the spring of 662 when a subsidiary Tang force led by ex-rebel Nanman general Pang Xiaotai was defeated.

-4th Goguryeo (667–668)
+5th Goguryeo (667–668)

 In early 667, a Tang invasion of Goguryeo was launched with Li Shiji at its head.
 The Tang army easily swept away the border fortifications and pressed into Goguryeo's heartland in the spring of 668.
 Pyeongyang fell on 22 October and the Tang annexed Goguryeo.